Ghost Towns In Colorado

 Independence, Colorado

-The site for Independence is a well-preserved town located 13.5 miles east of Aspen and can be easily accessed in the spring, summer, and fall seasons.
-Due to its 11,000 feet in elevation, winter access is challenging.
-It was built around the 1880s and was considered the first settlement in Roaring Fork Valley.
-It acquired its name because miners struck gold on July 4th of, 1879.
+The site for Independence is a well-preserved town located 13.5 miles east of Aspen.
+It can be easily accessed in the spring, summer, and fall seasons.
+However, winter access is challenging due to its 11,000-foot elevation.
+The town was built around the 1880s and was considered the first settlement in Roaring Fork Valley.
+It acquired its name because miners struck gold on July 4th, 1879.

 Independence reached a population of 150 people and became an incredibly prosperous mining city of 500.
 The town produced over $190,000 for the Farwell’s Mines company.
 By the end of 1882, it had 1,500 residents, three post offices, and 47 businesses.